the-drunk-coder/megra-doc/docs/function-reference/sequence-generators.md

 ## `cyc` - Cycle Generator

 Generates a cycle (aka loop) from a simple sequencing language.

+Note that this is not a cycle in the TidalCycles sense, as it doesn't partition a fixed duration into events, but rather creates a loop whose length is dependent on the amount of specified events (still working on the terminology here).

 You can specify parameters within the sequence language, or placeholders.
 Also, you can specify deviations from the default duration between events within the sequencing language.

 It might seem simple, but this is one of the most powerful generators in Mégra.

 #### Parameters